meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

   the off-ledger APIs of a registry, used to [discover the off-ledger APIs of registries](#off-ledger-api-discovery-and-access)
 - `splice.lfdecentralizedtrust.org/lock-context`: used on `Holding` contracts to provide a human-readable description of the context for the lock on a holding
+- `splice.lfdecentralizedtrust.org/reason`: used to communicate a human-readable reason for calling a choice.
+Registries, apps, and wallets should use this to provide a reason when calling choices that advance a workflow differently from the default path (e.g., withdrawing an allocation or aborting a transfer instruction).

 ##### Metadata Key Syntax